frankmcsherry/frankmcsherry.github.io/_posts/2015-05-04-unsafe-at-any-speed.md

 }
 {% endhighlight %}

-These give pretty comparable result.
+These give pretty comparable results.
 Apparently pushing a bunch of bytes works at about the same rate as checking that those bytes are what you expected.
 Again, not goodput numbers; *caveat emptor*.

     test bench_dec_u64     ... bench:       525 ns/iter (+/- 262) = 15649 MB/s
     test bench_dec_string  ... bench:     11289 ns/iter (+/- 2432) = 3086 MB/s